Legal Advice for Compensation Insurance Claims & TPD Payouts

 Gathering Information and Evidence

-The first step in the injury claim process is to gather as much information as possible (claim preparation).
-An experienced lawyer will explain how to gather evidence, such as your accident details, medical records and assessments, expert testimony, eyewitness statements, police reports, and accident scene photographs.
+First, gather as much information as possible (claim preparation), such as accident details, medical records and assessments, expert testimony, eyewitness statements, police reports, and accident scene photographs, video and CCTV footage.

 Filing a Damages Claim